MaxHwK/MaxHwK/README.md

 <div align="justify">

-Young <b>Front-End Web Developer</b> of 21 year old, I'm always looking for new challenges to discover and learn new technologies while having fun.
-I also like contacts and responsibilities, that's why I would like to evolve in the future towards a position of <b>Web Project Manager</b>.
+Young passionate about web development, I am constantly looking for new challenges in order to discover new technologies and deepen my knowledge.
+Moreover, I appreciate contacts as well as the fact of having responsibilities, that's why I aspire to evolve towards a position of <b>Web Project Manager</b>.

 </div>